PabloMK7/citra/README.md

 Citra is an experimental open-source Nintendo 3DS emulator/debugger written in C++.
 It is written with portability in mind, with builds actively maintained for Windows, Linux and macOS.
 Citra only emulates a subset of 3DS hardware and therefore is generally only useful for running/debugging homebrew applications.

 Citra is even able to boot several commercial games!
-Some of these do not run to a playable state, but most do, and we are working every day to advance the project forward. <b>Playable here means the same as "OK" in our [game compatibility list](https://citra-emu.org/game).</b>
+Some of these do not run at a playable state, but we are working every day to advance the project forward.
+(Playable here means the same as "OK" on our [game compatibility list](https://citra-emu.org/game).)

 Citra is licensed under the GPLv2 (or any later version).
 Refer to the license.txt file included.
 Please read the [FAQ](https://citra-emu.org/wiki/faq/) before getting started with the project.